 Hidden Vale Adventure Park

-Koala Safaris at Spicers Hidden Vale
+Koala Conservation at Spicers Hidden Vale

 Koalas have been declared as vulnerable in Queensland and New South Wales under the Environmental Protection and Biodiversity Act.

 The Hidden Vale koala population is being studied by leading researchers supported by the Turner Family Foundation.
 We are learning more about the dangers koalas face and how our land management practices can ensure their survival and prosperity long into the future.